axeelz/cloudflare-maintenance-page-cli/README.md

 bun link
 ```

-Then use `cfm` anywhere.
+Then use `cfmp` anywhere.

 ## commands

-- `cfm deploy` - deploys the maintenance page worker to Cloudflare at /maintenance on your domain
+- `cfmp deploy` - deploys the maintenance page worker to Cloudflare at /maintenance on your domain
-- `cfm enable` - enables maintenance mode (routes all traffic to the worker)
+- `cfmp enable` - enables maintenance mode (routes all traffic to the worker)
-- `cfm disable` - disables maintenance mode (back to normal)
+- `cfmp disable` - disables maintenance mode (back to normal)

 ## configuration